 Here's the catch: If you own agricultural land, farmhouses, or plantation properties, you can only sell to Indian residents.
 This applies even if you inherited these properties.

-3. Register the POA at Sub-Registrar's office in India within three months
+Step 4: Register the POA in India

 What you need to know about Power of Attorney